4 Powerful Ways to Develop Your African Spirituality Now

 Fasting Detoxifies Your Body

-Detoxification isyouor body’s process of eliminating toxins that you eat, drink, and breathe through your colon, liver, kidneys, lungs, lymph nodes, and skin.
+Detoxification is your body’s process of eliminating toxins that you eat, drink, and breathe through your colon, liver, kidneys, lungs, lymph nodes, and skin.
 Fasting gives these organs the time and energy they need to repair themselves and clear existing toxins that may be backed up in your system.

-There is a reason that spiritual leaders like The Honorable Elijah Muhammad write books like How to Eat to Live: Your body and your spirit are connected.
-The foods you eat have a direct impact on your spiritual strength and progress.
-Once you break your fast, it is important that you not lapse into the same poor eating habits that you broke.
-Instead, use your fast to transition yourself into more sustainable eating habits.
-In fact, use the time you are fasting to stock up on holistic foods that you will have available as soon as you end your fasting period.
+There is a reason that spiritual leaders like The Honorable Elijah Muhammad write books like How to Eat to Live: The reason is your body and your spirit are connected.
+The foods you eat have a direct impact on your spiritual strength and progress!

 The World Health Organization has classified processed meats – including ham, salami, sausages and hot dogs – as a Group 1 carcinogen which means that there is strong evidence that processed meats cause cancer.
 Red meat, such as beef, lamb and pork has been classified as a ‘probable’ cause of cancer.